stintosestudios/forFrame_collection_1_5_3/README.md

 ## Future Additions

-The following is what to exspect in future minor releases of forFrame.
+The following is what might be in future minor releases of forFrame.

+### dirrect to gif

+It Would be nice to dirrectly export to gif, rather then depending on GIMP.

+### node.js file export

+If possible it would be nice to use node.js tp quickly create gif's and a thum images in the current porject folder with a single click.